Registered Mental Health Counselor Intern

 Jackie believes that the counseling process offers clients an opportunity to initiate change through increased awareness and connection to the Self.
 This is accomplished by recognizing patterns and beliefs that contribute to feeling disconnected or confused, and are often linked to past experiences.
 Her therapy approach is holistic and centers around the belief in our innate ability to heal through any life trauma or hardships we encounter.

-Depression, anxiety, trauma, grief, stress and life changes are just a few of the issues Jackie frequently treats.
+Depression, anxiety, trauma, grief, stress, substance abuse, and life changes are just a few of the issues Jackie frequently treats.
 Jackie helps clients become aware of the mind-body-heart connection that exists within them, allowing them to adopt new perspectives and behaviors that best support their growth and healing.
 She invites clients to explore life issues using psychotherapy and expressive techniques, such as Sand Tray, to tap into their own inner wisdom and power.

 Jackie works with clients of all ages and caters her therapeutic style and theory to each client.
 She frequently uses Cognitive Behavioral Therapy and Brief Solution Focused Therapy.
 She also considers herself an LGBTQ friendly therapist.